0 comments

 - Adjust the post-operative care plan as needed to ensure optimal results.

-Crown Lengthening Burs Selection and Usage
+Crown Lengthening Burs: Selection and Usage

 The success of a crown lengthening procedure heavily relies on the appropriate selection and use of surgical burs: